martha-thomae/JS_ScUp/README.md

 - [Node.js](https://nodejs.org/en/)

 ## Usage
 The mensural scoring-up tool presented in this repository is meant to be used within the [Measuring Polyphony Editor (MP-Editor)](https://github.com/MeasuringPolyphony/mp_editor).
-The code contained in this repository is actually a re-implementation of the [Ptyon Scoring-up script](https://github.com/elvis-project/scoring-up) into JavaScript so that it could be easily integrated into a web app.
+The code contained in this repository is a re-implementation of the [Ptyon Scoring-up script](https://github.com/elvis-project/scoring-up) into JavaScript so that it could be easily integrated into a web app.

-The [MP-Editor](https://editor.measuringpolyphony.org/#/) is used to enter the notes in the systems of each of the parts/voices of a mensural piece, which can be exported into a Mensural MEI parts-based file (an MEI file encoding mensural notation in `<parts>`).
+The MP-Editor is used to enter the notes in the systems of each of the parts/voices of a mensural piece, which can be exported into a Mensural MEI parts-based file (an MEI file encoding mensural notation in `<parts>`).
 One can also request the MP-Editor to line up the entered parts into a score, for which the MP-Editor will call this scoring-up script to provide the user with the score.
 The resulting score can be exported into a Mensural MEI score-based file (an MEI file encoding mensural notation in `<score>`).
-Moreover, this score can be edited as well within the MP-Editor, allowing for editorial corrections of scribal errors.
+Moreover, this score can also be edited within the MP-Editor, allowing for editorial corrections of scribal errors.
 The scholar edition can also be exported as a Mensural MEI file, in both parts-based and score-based flavors.

-The main program is contained in the ```score_up.py``` file.
-This program takes a list of Mensural MEI files that encode each of the individual parts (i.e., voices) of the piece and scores them up by running the following steps:
-1. Merging the Mensural MEI files that encode each part into a single Mensural MEI file (encoding a sort of 'quasi-score')
-2. Finding out the duration of each note in the 'quasi-score' MEI file.
-This completes the scoring up process.
+You can check the [MP-Editor online](https://editor.measuringpolyphony.org/#/) and start transcribing mensural music.
+For tutorial videos, check [this publication](https://hcommons.org/deposits/objects/hc:31924/datastreams/CONTENT/content).

 ## Related Publications
 For more details regarding the algorithm behind the scoring-up tool, especially regarding the implementation of the principles of imperfection and alteration, distinction of dot functionality, and performance, please consult [The Mensural Scoring-up Tool](https://dl.acm.org/doi/abs/10.1145/3358664.3358668?casa_token=mcZ4T3FeRFIAAAAA:MhdqjU8mBjq21ZMIvFBv4q1goZqIg5BGWXsdzbJOVGhaAvXqGDfCRv-hSAausLsUbXYa1vrDNQbpCw).
 Ars antiqua was a later addition to the scoring-up tool, and it is not mentioned in this publication.

 You can also consult [Automatic Scoring Up of Mensural Music Using Perfect Mensurations, 1300–1550 (MA thesis)](http://digitool.Library.McGill.CA:80/R/-?func=dbin-jump-full&object_id=151045&silo_library=GEN01).

-For details about the MP-Editor, please consult [Next Steps for Measuring Polyphony – A Prototype Editor for Encoding Mensural Music](https://hcommons.org/deposits/objects/hc:31924/datastreams/CONTENT/content)
+For details about the MP-Editor, please consult [Next Steps for Measuring Polyphony – A Prototype Editor for Encoding Mensural Music](https://hcommons.org/deposits/objects/hc:31924/datastreams/CONTENT/content).